-Additional support to midway tutorial by telephone or other electronic media.
-Additional support can be negotiated as required by the student, practice educator or UWE tutor.
+Exceptions to midway tutorial by telephone or other electronic media.

+Whilst midway tutorials by telephone are considered the 'norm' for students, there are exceptions, which can justify a visit to the placement location in person by the UWE tutor.
 Examples of these might be as follows:

 - Where a student is deemed by the PE to be having difficulty in settling in to the placement, or is not addressing some or all of the goals on their learning contract.
-In this instance, the PE can contact the tutor directly to request a further discussion. - Where a student feels that they are having difficulty with aspects of the placement, or in meeting the goals of their learning contract and require support from a UWE tutor.
-However, the student must always discuss this with their PE first and agree that a further discussion by a UWE tutor is necessary. - Where a UWE tutor may have cause for concern, perhaps due to academic performance or previous placement performance.
+In this instance, the PE can contact the tutor directly to request a visit. - Where a student feels that they are having difficulty with aspects of the placement, or in meeting the goals of their learning contract and require support from a UWE tutor.
+However, the student must always discuss this with their PE first and agree that a visit by a UWE tutor is necessary - Where the PE may be taking a UWE student on placement for the first time and would like the additional support of a visit in person